Cron Job Monitoring Made Easy

 How to Become a Cron job Guru

 Once you have a few jobs up and running, it becomes necessary to monitor them.
-You can use special Cron job monitoring services that act as an intermediary between your server and the job itself.
+You can use special Cron job surveillance services that act as an intermediary between your server and the job itself.
 They will keep track of when they run (and if they’ve failed), allowing for easy tracking of metrics over time.

 These tools are extremely valuable when it comes to debugging issues with your scripts.
 Without them, you can spend hours trying to determine why a script isn’t working as expected – with the monitoring service, you can have that information in minutes.